McMullen polynomials and Lipschitz flows for free-by-cyclic groups: Introduction

 \subsection{Acknowledgments:}

 We are grateful to Nathan Dunfield for many useful discussions regarding the Alexander norm and the BNS-invariant, and in particular for suggesting the approach to proving Theorem \ref{T:BNS}.
-We would also like to thank Curtis McMullen for his help with clarifying some results from the Perron-Frobenius theory related to his earlier work and to the proof of Theorem~\ref{T:continuity/convexity again}, and to Asaf Hadari for an interesting conversation regarding labeled graphs.
+We would also like to thank Curtis McMullen for his help with clarifying some results from the Perron-Frobenius theory related to his earlier work and to the proof of Theorem~\ref{T:continuity/convexity again}, Asaf Hadari for an interesting conversation regarding labeled graphs, and Robert Bieri for his reference to \cite{BieriRenz} clarifying the sign convention for the BNS--invariant.